carpentries/instructor-training/_episodes/01-welcome.md

 ### Creating a Positive Learning Environment

-One part of making this a productive two days for all of us is a community effort to treat one another with kindness and respect.
+One part of making this a productive experience for all of us is a community effort to treat one another with kindness and respect.
 The [Code of Conduct]({{ site.coc }}) is one piece of this.
 We will also be discussing and practicing teaching techniques to create a positive and welcoming environment in your classrooms, and will spend some time talking about why this is so important.